Indigenous Australian art: Stone art

 The Maliwawa Figures were documented in a study led by Paul Taçon and published in Australian Archaeology in September 2020.
 The art includes 572 images across 87 sites in northwest Arnhem Land, from Awunbarna (Mount Borradaile) area across to the Wellington Range.
 They are estimated to have been drawn between 6,000 and 9,400 years ago.
 The find is described as very rare, not only in style, but in their depiction of bilbies (not known historically in Arnhem Land) and the first known depiction of a dugong.
 The art, all paintings in red to mulberry colour apart from one drawing, and in a naturalistic style, had not been described in the literature before this study.
 They are large, and depict relationships between people and animals, a rare theme in rock art.
 Bilbies, thylacines and dugong have been extinct in Arnhem land for millennia.
 The art was first seen by the 2008-2009 researchers, but were only studied in field research lasting from 2016 to 2018.
 The figures were named by Ronald Lamilami, a senior traditional owner.
 According to Tacon, "The Maliwawa back-to-back figures are the oldest known for western Arnhem Land and it appears this painting convention began with the Maliwawa style.
 It continues to the present with bark paintings and paintings on paper".
 Taçon draws comparisons between the Maliwawa Figures and George Chaloupka's Dynamic Figures style, where the subject matter consists of about 89 percent humans, compared with 42% of the Maliwawa Figures.
 There is, however, much complexity and debate regarding the classification of rock art style in Arnhem Land.

 Other painted rock art sites include Laura, Queensland, Ubirr, in the Kakadu National Park, Uluru, and Carnarvon Gorge.

 Rock engraving, or petroglyphs, are created by methods which vary depending on the type of rock being used and other factors.
 There are several different types of rock art across Australia, the most famous of which is Murujuga in Western Australia, the Sydney rock engravings around Sydney in New South Wales, and the Panaramitee rock art in Central Australia.
 The Toowoomba engravings, depicting carved animals and humans, have their own peculiar style not found elsewhere in Australia.

 The rock engravings at Murujuga are said to be the world's largest collection of petroglyphs and includes images of extinct animals such as the thylacine.
 Activity prior to the last ice age until colonisation is recorded.

+The first European discovery of Aboriginal rock paintings took place on 14 January 1803.
+During a surveying expedition along the shores and islands of the Gulf of Carpentaria, British navigator and explorer Matthew Flinders made landfall on Chasm Island.

+Within the island's rock shelters, Flinders discovered an array of painted and stenciled patterns.
+To record these images, he enlisted the ship's artist, William Westall.
+Westall's two watercolour sketches are the earliest known documentation of Australian rock art.